cx-demo/cx_groovy/README.md

 The shared library [cx_groovy](vars/parseXMLReport.md) used in this tutorial will parse the Checkmarx XML report and return a Map containing results by severity; High, Medium, Low, Information

 ### Add job to Jenkins Pipeline
 5. Add your Checkmarx CxSAST credential to the Jenkins credentials manager.
-In Jenkins, go to Credential → System  → Global credentials → Add credentials.
+In Jenkins, go to <i>Credential → System  → Global credentials → Add credentials</i>.
   - Kind: Username with password
   - Scope:  (as required)
   - Username: CxSAST login username